radioactivearm/javascript-challenge/README.md

 # Function
 The function of this project is to apply filters to a set of data and then return that data in a table on the webpage.

+## HTML
+I decided to do a rather simple approach the html on this project.
+I imported some preset stylings from bootstrap that were given in the starter code, and i liked how it looked right off the bat, so I just left it how it was.
+I works and is easy to read, which is really what matters.

 ## UFO-1